sugatacubes/omacount/README.md

 system-wide keyboard, mouse, and touchpad activity.
 A compact bar entry opens a three-page dashboard for pointer statistics, keyboard statistics, and settings.

-It is not a browser extension.
-The collector is a systemd-managed per-user-session process: it runs as your user, starts with that user's runtime, stops after logout, consumes libinput file-descriptor events, and persists aggregate state across restarts.
-Pointer activity and shortcuts are system-wide;
-typed-key metrics are admitted while Hyprland has a focused application and are rejected on the empty home/desktop screen.
+The collector is a systemd-managed per-user-session process: it runs as your user, starts with that user's runtime,stops after logout, consumes libinput file-descriptor events, and persists aggregate state across restarts.
+Pointer activity and shortcuts are system-wide; typed-key metrics are admitted while Hyprland has a focused application and are rejected on the empty home/desktop screen.

 ## What this machine supports